Post Doc Maartje de Graaf gave a talk at the HRI workshop on Social Robots in Therapy on March 5th.

 - Phillips, E. (2017, July).
 Designing Humanity Centered Robots for Aging.
 Invited presentation given at AgeLab, Massachusetts Institute of Technology, Cambridge, MA.

-Post Doc Beth Phillips, two papers accepted to the International Symposium on Robotics Research.
+Post Doc Beth Phillips had two papers accepted to the International Symposium on Robotics Research.

-- Rosen, E., Whitney, D., Phillips E., Chen, G., Tompkin, J., Konidaris, G., & Tellex S. (Accepted).
+- Rosen, E., Whitney, D., Phillips E., Chen, G., Tompkin, J., Konidaris, G., & Tellex S. (in press).
 Communicating robot arm motion intent through mixed reality head-mounted displays.
 International Symposium on Robotics Research

-- Whitney, D., Rosen, E., Phillips, E., Konidaris, G., & Tellex, S. (Accepted).
+- Whitney, D., Rosen, E., Phillips, E., Konidaris, G., & Tellex, S. (in press).
 Comparing robot grasping teleoperation across desktop and virtual reality with ROS Reality.
 International Symposium on Robotics Research

 Post Docs Beth Phillips and Maartje de Graaf participated in the Women in Robotics Workshop at the Robotics Society and Systems Conference on July 15th.